 A critical part of this development is documentation which ranges from feature documentation to FAQs, guides, and tutorials.

-Feature documentation is generally written by the Product Manager and Technical Writer within a specific time-frame aligned with releases.
+Feature documentation is a collaborative effort between the Product Manager and Technical Writer within a specific timeframe aligned with releases.
 Community members are welcome to assist, if the time expectations are manageable.

 Help Wanted tickets are generally not linked to a release and are more flexible in terms of timeline and delivery date.
 You can find the documentation Help Wanted tickets here.
 To start working on one, assign it to yourself, add a comment indicating you’ll be working on it, find the relevant document in the source directory, read through the README file if you're not familiar with the process, and get started.